learn-co-students/node-install-lab-g-416/README.md

 $ sudo ln -s $PWD/nave.sh /usr/local/bin/nave
 ```

-This is an example of switching to Node.js version 5.1.0 in a virtual environment with Nave:
+This is an example of switching to Node version 5.1.0 in a virtual environment with Nave:

 ```
 $ nave use 5.1.0